python/cpython/Doc/library/winreg.rst

    key.
 The key identified by the key parameter must have been opened with :const:`KEY_SET_VALUE` access.

-   To open the key, use the :func:`CreateKeyEx` or  :func:`OpenKey` methods.
+   To open the key, use the :func:`CreateKey` or  :func:`OpenKey` methods.

    Value lengths are limited by available memory.
 Long values (more than 2048 bytes) should be stored as files with the filenames stored in the configuration